0x9900/fllog/README.md

 ## Log fldigi QSO on MacLoggerDX

 This simple program is called from an flgigi macro to log your QSO on MacLoggerDX.
+The program name is `fllog`.
+It communicates with the logging software through UDP.
+In order to work the logging software needs to be running.
+You also need to enable UDP on the logging software.

-# installation
+# Installation

 ```
 $ sudo ./install.sh